csgohacks/master-guide/private-cheats/introduction.md

 ## Skeet / Gamesense

 \[TODO:Skeet logo+menu\] Gamesense.pub \(previously known as skeet.cc\) is a private cheat provider started from 2016.
 It is considered the top tier cheat provider in the CSGO cheating scene.
 The menu has been pointed as a standard for most startup cheat providers/self-coded cheats.
-It has an un-hittable Anti-Aim and a 'godlike' reslover back during it's release.
-Despite nowdays there are lost of both private and cheats started to comes up with gamesense, it's still the top cheat for CSGO.
+It has an un-hittable Anti-Aim and a 'godlike' resolver back during it's release.
+Despite nowadays there are lost of both private and cheats started to comes up with gamesense, it's still the top cheat for CSGO.
 Invite only. \[TODO:Skeet unhittableaa\]

 ## Fatality

 \[TODO:Fatality logo+menu\] Fatality.win is another private cheat provider started in 2018.
 It is a HvH-focused cheat, which means it is lacking of legit features.
-It has a \[insert\] anti-aim and a \[insert\] reslover.
-Invite only, but sometimes inivtes are purchasable from offical moderators.
+It has a \[insert\] anti-aim and a \[insert\] resolver.
+Invite only, but sometimes invites are purchasable from offical moderators.

 ## Novolinehook